kamran-asif/kamran-asif/README.md

 ## 👨‍💻 About Me
 -🔭  I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Agartala.

--🌱 I’m actively Revising Dsa to Cracking Company
+-🌱I’m actively revising DSA to prepare for cracking company interviews

 -👯 I’m looking to collaborate on projects that bring a real impact through innovative technology.